MicrosoftDocs/defender-docs/defender/threat-intelligence/learn-how-to-access-microsoft-defender-threat-intelligence-and-make-customizations-in-your-portal.md

    - Intel projects

     :::image type="content" source="/defender/threat-intelligence/media/quickstart-navigation.png" alt-text="Screenshot of the Microsoft Defender portal with the Threat intelligence navigation  links highlighted." lightbox="/defender/threat-intelligence/media/quickstart-navigation.png":::
-## Adjust the Defender portal’s display theme to dark or light mode
+## Adjust the Defender portal's display theme to dark or light mode

-By default, the Defender portal’s display theme is set to light mode.
+By default, the Defender portal's display theme is set to light mode.
 To switch to dark mode, on the Defender portal, navigate to **Home** then select **Dark mode** on the upper right-right corner of the home page.

 ![Partial screenshot of the Defender portal home page with the Dark mode icon hightlighted.](media/quickstart-dark-mode.png)